 Then there are an even number of vertices v_1, v_2, \dots, v_{2m} that need the parity changed.

-Simply pair up the vertices and consider the paths v_1\rightarrow v_2, v_3\rightarrow v_4, \dots.
+Simply pair up the vertices and consider paths (on the undirected graph) v_1\rightarrow v_2, v_3\rightarrow v_4, \dots.

 For every path, reverse the orientation of all edges on the path, which changes the parity of the outdegree only of the endpoints.
 Then the resulting orientation has exactly k vertices of odd outdegree.